notifea/notifea-php/README.md

 ```

 `$result` will be an either `true` on successful deletion or `NotifeaException` will be
-triggered on any failure (such as email not fount)
+triggered on any failure (such as sms not found)

 ## Community